Agnos-Cloud/Agnos-Cloud/README.md

 A deployment creates a runtime environment, deploys a resource to that environment, and makes the resource accessible via its service.

-You can choose to deploy all the instances in an environment
+You can choose to deploy all the components in an environment or just a single component.

 ### Deployment Platform

 Developers should be able to create custom deployment platforms.

 To create a deployment platform, register an HTTP server we can call at various lifecycles of the deployment.

+The server will be able to report deployment progress/feedback back to us by calling our API endpoints.
+These progress/feedback reports will be relayed to the front-end in real-time.

+The server will also be able to write output variables for this instance of the component.

+AWS deployment platforms can make use of the CDK: https://aws.amazon.com/cdk/resources/

 ### Referencing a Service